sideeqhammed/Alx-project/README.md

-This is just a practice to learn about ssh keys
+This is just a practice to learn about ssh keys and merging